Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Baguio Craft Brewery

 For beer lovers, no trip to Baguio is complete without passing by Baguio Craft Brewery.
-This home-grown watering hole serves fresh and unique craft beers like Lagud Strawberry Beer, Rolling Fog Wheat Ale and Zigzagger IPA.
-If you’re undecided on which beer to order, you can ask for one free taste of each beer selection.
+This home-grown watering hole serves fresh and unique craft beers like Lagud Strawberry Beer, Rolling Fog Wheat Ale, and Zigzagger IPA.
+If you’re undecided about which beer to order, you can ask for one free taste of each selection.

 Aside from their delightful artisan beers, Baguio Craft Brewery also offers beer and food pairings that give the beer another dimension of taste.
 Another thing Baguio Craft Brewery is proud of is that their brews do not contain additives and will not give you a hangover.